SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert title`

 Confirm the title of the current page contains the provided text.
+The test will stop if the assert fails.

 <strong>arguments</strong>